 From the football field to the courtroom, his commitment to advocate for others goes the distance.
 “To think that I could be an advocate for people and help them in situations where the law may be their only recourse was plenty of motivation for me.
 I find it the most rewarding.”
 John Eddie’s dedication to the community doesn’t stop at his alma mater.
 As the son and grandson of union longshoremen, he remains a strong advocate of workers and organized labor, representing members and their cases at every opportunity.
 “Workers are the backbone of our country and we work hard to help them in anyway we can.”
 John Eddie is certified by the Texas Board of Legal Specialization in personal injury trial law and was inducted into the National Trial Lawyer Hall of Fame in 2018.

-While they have a shared passion for travel, he and Sheridan also feel strongly about helping the community they both live and in which they were born.
-They are involved in many charities throughout the area, donating both their time and money.
-One charity that they enjoy giving to each year is the Houston Chronicle’s Goodfellows Fund which provides new toys for needy children ages 2 to 10 during the holiday season.
+He and his wife Sheridan feel strongly about helping the community in which they both live and were born.
+They are involved in many charities throughout the Houston area, donating both their time and money to organizations such as the Houston Chronicle’s Goodfellows Fund, which provides new toys for needy children ages 2 to 10 during the holiday season.
 In fact, they have donated the largest individual gift in local toy drive’s 97-year history two years in a row.
-“Sheridan and I believe in giving back and hope we can inspire others to give what they can.
-Whether it is time or money we all have a responsibility to make our communities better.”